HFS FAQ

 If you are using CrashPlan you will lose access to your backups once your SSO login has expired.
 Soon after, your backups and account with the CrashPlan service will be deleted in order to release the user licence for reuse.
 If somebody else is taking over your computer they will have to get their own account if they wish to back it up.

-If you are using Spectrum Protect your account and backups will eventually be deleted unless you or your department arranges for your backups to be transferred to someone else.
+If you are using Storage Protect your account and backups will eventually be deleted unless you or your department arranges for your backups to be transferred to someone else.

 For these reasons it is advisable to plan what you want to do with your backup data well in advance of leaving.

-Which service should I use - CrashPlan or Spectrum Protect?
+Which service should I use - CrashPlan or Storage Protect?

-See Which should I use – CrashPlan or Spectrum Protect?.
+See Which should I use – CrashPlan or Storage Protect?.

 CrashPlan